 All investment opportunities go through the following process:

-- Initial qualification by TEN investment committee.
+- Initial qualification by the TEN investment committee.
 This step may involve email exchanges, or a phone call / video chat / in-person meeting depending on the nature of the opportunity.

 - Pitch meeting.
 The company presents to TEN University Syndicate members who are interested in learning more about the opportunity.